-• Field Trips - Teachers will plan field trips to compliment their units of study.
-Parents are required to attend field trips with their children.
+Field Trips - Teachers will plan field trips to compliment their units of study.
+Parents are required to provide transportation for their child and attend field trips.

 SCHOOL POLICIES

 The parents will be notified in writing of significant changes in the services, policies and procedures of the Preschool program.